autoplot/documentation/javadoc/org/autoplot/datasource/ThreadManager.md

-# org.autoplot.datasource.ThreadManagerBrought in as things are removed from the das2 threads, and a number of
+# org.autoplot.datasource.ThreadManager

- processes are assumed to be run just once.
+Brought in as things are removed from the das2 threads, and a number of processes are assumed to be run just once.

 ***
 <a name="getInstance"></a>
 # getInstance